samthemaam/ncg/index.md

 ## Your Community Garden

-The Nyack Community Garden is a community-based, non-profit organization that provides residents of the Nyack School District with an opportunity to grow vegetables and flowers in a friendly environment.
+The Nyack Community Garden is a community-based organization that provides residents of the Nyack School District with an opportunity to grow vegetables and flowers in a friendly environment.
 Using land provided by the [Robert Martin Company](http://robertmartincompany.com)